 Here is what you need to know about current 2024 conforming loan limits in California.

 Conforming loan limits are loan amounts that are allowed by government-sponsored enterprises Fannie Mae and Freddie Mac.
 Conforming loan limits were established to ensure that borrowers had access to affordable and manageable loans.

 The idea was that by having Conforming Loan Limits in place, borrowers would be less likely to default on their loans.
 As a result, Conforming Loan Limits help to keep the housing market stable and secure.

-The good news is that recently, the Federal Housing Finance Agency raised the 2022 Conforming Loan Limits in California and cities such as Los Angeles, San Diego, Orange County, so loans that were previously labeled as “Jumbo” may fall into other categories.
+The good news is that recently, the Federal Housing Finance Agency raised the 2024 Conforming Loan Limits and cities such as Los Angeles, San Diego, Orange County, so loans that were previously labeled as “Jumbo” may fall into other categories.
 Depending on where you live, it could be as high as $970,800.

 This change will significantly impact the housing market in California, as loans that were previously considered “jumbo” will now fall into other categories.
 As a result, more buyers will be able to take advantage of lower interest rates and more accessible qualification standards.